hqureshi88/hqureshi88/README.md

-Hi, My name is Hamid and fairly new to coding 😀 -  I’ve been doing this in my free time including a self-taught course using Codecademy with a couple of practical industry projects at the end to get me started as a full-stack developer.
+Hi, my name is Hamid and fairly new to coding 😀 -  I’ve been doing this in my free time including a self-taught course using Codecademy with a couple of practical industry projects at the end to get me started as a full-stack developer.

 At the moment I am a full time electrical engineer by profession.
 I have recently signed up to STA (Scottish Tech Army) hoping to take on voluntary projects with the hope of networking with like minded people as well as developing my coding skills.
 Feel free to have a look at my github, any contributions will be very much appreciated!